-Both types of water heaters covered in this manual are factory equipped with either 3, 6 or 9 heating elements, depending on how they were ordered from the factory.
-See Table 1 (page 22).
+Both types of water heaters covered in this manual are factory equipped with either 3, 6 or 9 heating elements depending on how they were ordered from the factory - see the Heating Element Configurations table on page 21.
 Each group of 3 heating elements (physically installed in diagonal rows of 3) is referred to as a "Bank" of heating elements.
-Bank 1 is the lowest group of 3 heating elements, Bank 2 is the middle group of 3 heating elements, and Bank 3 is the upper group of 3 heating elements.
-See Figure 1 (page 9) and Figure 2 (page 10).
+Bank 1 is the lowest group of 3 heating elements, Bank 2 is the middle group of 3 heating elements and Bank 3 is the upper group of 3 heating elements.
+See Figure 1 on page 8 and Figure 2 on page 9.